spencerboggs/internships-filter/README.md

 You can view the original repository, which the data is collected from, [here](https://github.com/cvrve/Summer2025-Internships/tree/dev).

 ## Features
-* Fetch Internship Data: Collects internship listings from a GitHub README file and displays them in an interactive table.
+* Fetch Internship Data: Collects internship listings from a GitHub README file and displays them in a table.
 * Filter Listings: Filter internships by company, role, or location.
 Supports negative filters like -remote to exclude specific entries.
 * Clear Filters: Resets applied filters for a fresh search.
 * Interactive Web Interface: View detailed internship information, including company, role, location, application link, and date posted.